COVID-19 Updates: State of public health emergency declared.

 - Find more information on federal recovery benefits and the end of CERB.

-The CRB is exempt for current AISH and Income Support clients until March 31.
+The CRB is exempt for current AISH and Income Support clients until June 30.
+This means clients receiving CRB payments will continue to receive their full provincial benefits until that time.

-Starting April 1, both AISH and Income Support will revert to standard practice for these federal payments and treat them as non-exempt income.
-This means CRB payments will be deducted dollar-for-dollar from provincial benefits.
+Starting July 1, both AISH and Income Support will revert to standard practice for these federal payments and treat them as non-exempt income.
+This means CRB payments will be deducted dollar-for-dollar from provincial benefits, starting in the month of August.

-Contact your caseworker to discuss how federal COVID-19 recovery payments may affect your provincial benefits.
+Contact your caseworker to discuss how other federal COVID-19 recovery benefits may affect your provincial benefits.

 The Government of Canada also provided a special one-time, tax-free payment to eligible people with disabilities.
-The payment is considered exempt under AISH policy.
-This means the federal payment will not affect provincial benefits.
+The payment is exempt for AISH and Income Support clients.

 The Alberta government is committed to supporting the province’s most vulnerable people impacted by COVID-19, including individuals and families who receive social assistance.